Investigating the performance of multi-objective optimization when learning Bayesian Networks: Results

 \section{Results}

+In this work, we represent the candidate BNs as adjacency matrices encoded by means of binary strings with fixed length, as described in \cite{ramazzotti2016parallel}.
+Thus, the search space explored by the evolutionary algorithms consists in all possible configurations of bits representing valid DAGs.
+The NSGA-II settings used for the tests reported in this section are listed in Table \ref{tab:nsga}.

+In all tests that follow we used the following python libraries: DEAP \cite{DEAP_JMLR2012}, NumPy \cite{harris2020array}, NetworkX \cite{SciPyProceedings_11}.
+The likelihood calculations and the HC were performed using the bnlearn R library \cite{bnlearn}.
+The source code of the methods employed in this work is available for download at the following address: \url{https://github.com/aresio/moo-bn}.

-In order to compare the performances of BN learning using NSGA-II with respect to classic HC combined with BIC or AIC regularization---which is typically exploited to learn BN structures \cite{koller2009probabilistic}---we generated a set of networks with $n=15$ variables and random (different) structural characteristics.
+In order to compare the performance of BN learning using NSGA-II with the classic HC combined with BIC or AIC regularizator---which is typically exploited to learn BN structures \cite{koller2009probabilistic}---we generated a set of networks with $n=10$ variables and random (different) structural characteristics.
 The probability distributions induced by such networks were exploited to generate multiple datasets characterized by an increasing number of samples ($m=50, 100, 500$) for the observed variables, which were later used to assess the log-likelihood during the inference processes (i.e., fitness evaluations).
-For each dataset, we performed multiple tests with increasing amounts of noise (i.e., random flipping in the observation matrices) to model any potential source of errors that can naturally occur during an experimental data collection; specifically, we considered a noise level equal to $0\%$, $10\%$, $20\%$.
-Finally, we employed $3$ different levels of density ($0.2$, $0.5$, $0.8$), i.e. number of edges with respect to number of variables.
+For each dataset, we performed multiple tests with an increasing level of noise (i.e., random flipping in the observation matrices) to model any potential source of errors that can naturally occur during an experimental data collection; specifically, we considered a noise level equal to $0\%$, $10\%$, $20\%$.
+Finally, we employed $3$ different levels of density ($0.2$, $0.5$, $0.8$), i.e., number of edges with respect to number of variables.

-We obtained a total of $27$ different scenarios by combining the sample size, density and noise levels; for each scenario, we performed $50$ independent repetitions of the BN inference using NSGA-II, for a total of $50$ runs, in order to collect statistically significant results.
+We obtained a total of $27$ different scenarios by combining the sample size, density and noise levels; for each scenario, we performed $50$ independent repetitions of the BN inference with HC and NSGA-II, in order to collect statistically significant results.